Open for play from Sunday April 2nd 2023

 About the club

 Purley Bury Croquet Club is a Community Amateur Sports Club affiliated to the Croquet Association.
-We celebrated our 25th Anniversary in 2015.
+We celebrated our 30th Anniversary in 2021 ( delayed from 2020) .
 The club encourages both Association Croquet and Golf Croquet, and is open to people of any age.
 We have around 100 members of which 60 are players ( 40 social ) with a wide range of experience and ability, new members are always welcome.

 Croquet is one of the finest outdoor sports.
 It is a friendly game combining ball skills as well as tactics, it’s relatively easy to understand, and it’s fun to play.